In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 Month-to-date active rows and credits used

 Following the plan breakdown, you can see how many active rows you have consumed in the current month so far (month-to-date active rows) and how many credits you have used (month-to-date credits used).
-If you used between 0 and 500,000 monthly active rows, you will see 500 month-to-date credits used, which is the minimum rate.
-After you use 500,000 active rows, we will charge you at the normal rate for your plan.
 See the Fivetran Service Consumption Table to learn about MAR and credit consumption rates.

 Monthly active rows over time